tupolov/cfp/README.md

 ## Getting started

 CFP requires Arma 3, the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a> and the latest verion of CUP.
+CFP follows the same development and implementation approach as ACE3.
 See the following pages for help and information on how to get started with CFP:

 - [Installation guide](https://ace3mod.com/wiki/user/installation-guide.html)
 - [Information center](https://ace3mod.com/wiki/user/information-center.html)